-Coming Soon – Digitized: Spiritual Implications of Technology, Concordia Publishing House, (October of 2017)
+Coming Soon – Digitized: Spiritual Implications of Technology, Concordia Publishing House, (Coming in 2017)

 What really matters in education?
 Amid headlines about standardized test scores, global rankings of students from different countries, technology-enhanced learning, the unreasonable costs of higher education, and preparing the workforce of tomorrow, what really matters?
 If we want to pursue education reform and improvements that truly benefit the lives of current and future students, where should we focus our efforts?
 In What Really Matters?, Dr. Bernard Bull draws from over twenty years of research and experience to offer ten issues that truly matter if we are going to create rich, meaningful, rewarding, engaging, and impactful learning organizations that are rooted in the best ideas of the past while preparing people for the challenges and opportunities of the present and future.
 This is a text for educators, school leaders, community members, parents, students, policymakers, and others who aspire to move from educational buzzwords to some of the most important educational challenges and opportunities of our age.

 “What Really Matters? is a must-read if you care deeply about how young people will fare in the twenty-first century.
 Bernard Bull–long a favorite thinker for those who care about transformational learning–offers ten themes that go far beyond the tired arguments that divide many educators.
 From discovering hidden talents to forging character to finding meaning, Bull offers observations and questions that will keep many of us busy for the next decade, if not longer.”

 – Jeff Sandefer, Middle School Guide and Co-Founder, Acton Academy